kurtcorbett/Windows_environment/README.md

   `(iex ((new-object net.webclient).DownloadString('https://chocolatey.org/install.ps1')))>$null 2>&1`

 This should install chocolatey on your machine.
 If you have issues you can look at other download options  [here](https://github.com/chocolatey/choco/wiki/Installation).
-Go to their website to see a list of the available packages [here](https://chocolatey.org/)
+Go to their website to see a list of the available packages [here](https://chocolatey.org/).

 Note that you must be in PowerShell as an admin (by right clicking the icon) to download new packages.
 Just remember that chocolatey will do the same thing that "Brew" does for a mac.
-Here is a list of programs that you may eventually download via chocolatey:
+Here is a list of some programs that you may eventually download via chocolatey:

 - git
 - sublimeText3